bjlkeng/bjlkeng.github.io/source/posts/hyperbolic-geometry-and-poincare-embeddings.rst

 where :math:`\epsilon` is a small constant for numerical stability, :math:`\eta_t` is the learning rate, and :math:`\nabla_E` is our usual (Euclidean) gradient of our loss.
 The first equation just makes sure we stay within the unit ball.
-The second equation is our usual parameter updating except with a rescaling of the gradient to account for our hyperbolic distances.
+The second equation is our usual parameter SGD updating except with a rescaling of the gradient to account for our hyperbolic distances.